MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddstring.md

 ## -description

-The AcxObjectBagAddString function adds a WDFSTRING object to the object bag, that will be associated with the provided ValueName.
+The AcxObjectBagAddString function adds a WDFSTRING object to an existing, intialized AcxObjectBag.
 For more information about WDFSTRING, see [wdfstring.h header](/windows-hardware/drivers/ddi/wdfstring/).

 ## -parameters